 - Length (feet)= 468/Frequency (MHz) or

 - Length (meters)=142.5/Frequency (MHz)

-Longer wire will give you more harmonic related resonances, For example, Half Wave wire for 80m or 3.5MHz will give you (8) eight resonances up to 30MHz.
+The longer wire will give you more harmonic related resonances, For example, Half Wave wire for 80m or 3.5MHz will give you (8) eight resonances up to 30MHz.
 See this picture of low VSWR resonances taken with 130Feet (39m) of wire at only 20 feet (6 meters) above ground.

-It starts from 6 feet (1.8m) at the transformer, and then it goes over the tree branch at about 20 feet (6m) and ending at only 10 feet above ground.
-Also see the response of VSWR per band in other images, note that antenna is very low for 80m band and your VSWR curve might be a bit different at your location.
+It starts from 6 feet (1.8m) at the transformer, and then it goes over the tree branch at about 20 feet (6m) and ending at only 10 feet above the ground.
+Also, see the response of VSWR per band in other images, note that antenna is very low for 80m band and your VSWR curve might be a bit different at your location.
 Always aim to put the wire higher and leave the wire a bit longer at the end in order to tune it at the desired frequency.

 Shorter versions of antenna utilizing TRAPS and Resonators will be available soon.